uhlmanngroup/nextflow101/README.md

 ### Troubleshooting

-If the `nextflow101_env.yml` fails to install for whichever reason, try to create it manually with the following:
+If, at step 3 above, the `nextflow101_env.yml` fails to install for whichever reason, try to create it manually with the following:
     ```
     mamba create -n nextflow101-manual python=3.10
     source activate nextflow101-manual